B’naiture Frequently Asked Questions

 Second year youth are guided into deeper introspection regarding their coming-of-age from child to teenager, take on more responsibility within the program, and engage in higher level skills and activities including fire and nature-based Judaica crafting, among others.

-As a culmination of the two-years of skill building and experience, each second year mentee graduates through a final overnight solo (or other appropriate challenge) designed to reveal their inner strength, celebrate their unique gifts, and mark their passage into their teenage years.
+As a culmination of the two-years of skill-building and experience, each second year mentee graduates through a final overnight solo (or other appropriate challenge) designed to reveal their inner strength, celebrate their unique gifts, and mark their passage into their teenage years.

 A: The transition from childhood to adolescence is marked by a growing sense of identity that crosses and connects many aspects of a person’s life.
 Gender dynamics tend to be very influential during these years.

-At B’naiture we define gender as a dynamic relationship between one’s body, self-identity and expression.
+At B’naiture, we define gender as a dynamic relationship between one’s body, self-identity and expression.
 Gender can be experienced as a binary (boy/girl), it can be experienced expansively (non-binary/trans/queer/fluid/etc), and it can be experienced in infinite ways that we haven’t even created language for yet.
 Each year we learn more about how to best work with gender in B’naiture.
 Our intention is to include and respect all gender identities.

 Our experience confirms current psychological research that shows how young people at this age generally experience and process things differently depending on their gender identity.

-All food served by Wilderness Torah is kosher, except for a few small exceptions.
-In making its food choices, Wilderness Torah prepares food according to the highest ethical standards, including kosher, local, organic, seasonal, humane, and socially just.
+A: Whenever possible, Wilderness Torah prioritizes purchasing and preparing food that is kosher, local, organic, seasonal, humane, and socially just.
 Wilderness Torah prioritizes sourcing fresh, unprocessed foods, and when choosing processed or packaged foods, aims to purchase certified kosher foods.
 Wilderness Torah may at times prioritize certain values, such as local or organic, over kosher-certified.
-When such a choice is warranted, we will share such decisions openly, and a kosher option will be available.
-Example: We purchased local, homemade, organic bagels that were not kosher but we had kosher bread choices available.Our kitchen is kosher, however we do not employ a mashgiach (someone who supervises kashrut, the guidelines for keeping kosher).
-Please ask if you want more details on how we prepare and maintain kashrut in our wilderness kitchen.
+When such a choice is warranted, a kosher option will be available upon request.
+Example: We purchased local, homemade, organic bagels that were not kosher but we had kosher bread choices available.
+We aim to include people from a wide spectrum of Jewish observance; please reach out with questions or requests and we will do our best to accommodate you.